LIVED Activities: 2016 Update

 We recently found out that this grant application was unsuccessful, missing the funding by an inch, according to the reviewers.
 This has made us even more determined to continue our efforts to get funding to complete this project the way we had come to envision it: in a way that could really make a positive impact in the lives of the young people involved.
 We therefore plan to tailor and resubmit the grant application to other funding bodies, including the Leverhulme Trust.
 But in the meantime, our work on the British Academy grant continues, and we will be sending two team members on a 2nd trip to Beirut in December to continue building relationships with our youth participants and partner aid organisations, and also to begin the filming of an ethnographic documentary meant to share some of the stories of these young people, while supplementing the research being conducted.

 In parallel to our Beirut project activities, we are also preparing to deliver a series of 8 weekly workshops to adolescent girls in the Edinburgh community as part of the Duke of Edinburgh Heritage project and the Duke of Edinburgh Inclusion initiative running from October-December 2016.
 In these workshops, 6 of our team members will be facilitating photo-voice activities with these young girls with an eye towards putting together a public exhibition of their stories in the National Gallery in the Spring.
 Some of the workshops are tailored towards an exploration of heritage and some are more focused on leadership, confidence-building and empowerment, with a focus on gender.
-We are very excited about this collaboration, and many thanks to Khaleda Noon and the Duke of Edinburgh for helping to make this possible.
+We are very excited about this collaboration, and many thanks to all involved for helping to make this possible.